Cathedral of Mary Our Queen, Baltimore: History

 In October 1954, Archbishop Francis Patrick Keough broke ground for the new cathedral, as yet unnamed.
 Five years later, in October 1959, Auxiliary Bishop Jerome Sebastian of Baltimore consecrated Mary Our Queen.
-Pope St. John Paul II visited Mary Our Queen in 1976 when he was archbishop of Krakow and in 1995 as pope.
+The archdiocese in 1960 moved the Saint Joseph’s Metropolitan School from its location in Baltimore to the grounds of the cathedral.
+It was renamed the Cathedral School of Mary Our Queen.
+Archbishop Karol Józef Wojtyła of the Archdiocese of Krakow in Poland visited Mary Our Queen in 1976.
+He would return as Pope John Paul II in 1995.

-The archdiocese in September 2024, as part of its consolidation of parishes in Baltimore, announced the merging of St. Mary of Assumption Parish in the Govans district of Baltimore with the cathedral parish.

-In October 2024, the diocese completed a $2.75 project to replace all the incandescent lighting inside the cathedral with LED lights and to upgrade the electrical circuits.
+The archdiocese in September 2024, as part of its consolidation of parishes in Baltimore, announced the merging of St. Mary of Assumption Parish in the Govans district of Baltimore with the cathedral parish.In October 2024, the diocese completed a $2.75 million project to replace all the incandescent lighting inside the cathedral with LED lights and to upgrade the electrical circuits.
 The upgrades provided significant improvements in the illumination of the cathedral.
 They archdiocese also installed new glass doors at the cathedral's main entrance.

 The archdiocese in November 2024 finished alterations to the high altar in the cathedral, allowing it to be used for masses again.
-The Second Vatican Council in the early 1960s had concluded that priests should face the people during mass, which was not feasible with the layout of the high altar.
-The alterations installed a platform behind the altar that the priest could now stand on looking out over the attendees.
+After the Second Vatican Council in the early 1960s the normal practice became that priests should face the people during mass, which was not feasible with the layout of the high altar.
+The alterations installed a platform behind the altar that the priest could now face the congregation.

 In April 2025, hundreds of mourners gathered outside the cathedral for a Mass of Remembrance for Pope Francis.